Fraxinus001/OOYellowProject/README.md

 # OOYellowProject

-## The project is to create a National ID System using Object-Oriented Programmin in Python Programming Language. ##
+## The project is to create a National ID System using Object-Oriented Programming in Python Programming Language. ##

 https://trello.com/b/L9hJSpaU/oo1lxyellow

 ### Contributors: ###
+* Francis Tale
 * Dominic Edward Ty
-* Francis Tale

 ### Features: ###
 * The program will have its own database for storing datas of individuals.